Vegetable Rice Recipe (Easy One-Pot Plant-Based Dinner)

-This easy vegetable rice recipe is a hearty, wholesome one-pot dinner packed with colorful veggies, fluffy rice, and bold seasoning.
-Ready in under 40 minutes and perfect for healthy plant-based meals all week long.
+This vibrant vegetable rice recipe is a hearty, healthy one-pot dinner packed with colorful veggies, warm spices, and tender rice — ready in under 40 minutes and totally meat-free.

 Total Time35 mins